 |Filmora||$39.99 annually||Cheap video editing software||Not a dedicated GIF tool|

 The first thing you’ll notice is the variation in prices.
-Does that translate to different levels of quality.
-Well, we’ll have to drill down into each and find out.
+Does that translate to different levels of quality?
+Well, we’ll have to drill down into this list of Gif software and find out.
 Let’s go!

-Of today’s GIF makers, Gifzign has by far the most pleasing user experience.
-You can use a slider to set the start and end point of your GIFs, or simply enter the times manually.
+Of today’s online GIF makers, Gifzign has, by far, the most pleasing user experience.
+You can use a slider to set the start and endpoint of your GIFs, or simply enter the times manually.
 GifZign is available as a desktop app for PC and Mac.

 Gifzign is also very heavy on functionality.
 I particularly liked the ability to turn screen-recordings into GIFs.
 It comes with a range of native overlays and filters.
 It also integrates directly with it’s sister-platform, Youzign.
 That means you can seamlessly import graphic overlays.

 Recently Gifzign was rolled into a package with four other great software tools.
 This includes